Jointly provided by Dannemiller and continuED Medical.

 The practice of aesthetic medicine has evolved considerably over the past few decades.
 Non-surgical approaches such as neuromodulators, dermal fillers, energy devices and cosmeceutical skin care products have become the mainstay treatments for beautification and the creation of a more youthful-looking appearance.
 Advances in surgical and non-surgical techniques now offer physicians and their patients a range of effective options that can be tailored specifically to the patients’ needs and desires.
 However, these innovative advancements have created several practice gaps in aesthetic medicine that are not being adequately addressed by today’s training activities.

-To address these unmet educational needs, The Aesthetic BluePrint training initiative will begin with a series of 2-day nationwide training seminars.
+To address these unmet educational needs, The Aesthetic Blueprint training initiative will conduct a series of 2.5-day nationwide training seminars.
 Each seminar comprises intense instruction that includes live lectures, hands-on training and clinical demonstrations.
 The seminars will be moderated by several well renowned aesthetic experts who will provide guidance and instruction throughout the course of the individualized training.
-The Aesthetic BluePrint training initiative will provide participants with the learning experience, hands-on training and follow-up resource to ensure successful implementation into clinical practice.
+The Aesthetic Blueprint training initiative will provide participants with the learning experience, hands-on training and follow-up resource to ensure successful implementation into clinical practice.

 Accreditation and Certification